 What To Consider Before Buying A Townhouse?

-With the houses being very close together, having privacy is of the utmost importance.
-Inquire about soundproofing between houses or if the insulation material reduces any sound from next door.
-It’s one thing to hear everything happening in your next-door neighbour’s house.
-It’s worse knowing they can hear you through the walls, too.
+Given the proximity of the homes to one another, maintaining one's sense of privacy is of the utmost significance.
+Inquire about the soundproofing between houses or determine whether the insulation material reduces any sound coming from the house next door.
+It is one thing to hear everything that is going on in the house of the neighbor who lives next door to you.
+It makes the situation much worse to realize that they can hear you through the walls as well.

 Ownership and maintenance